Current Dalgleish Centre Projects

 Therapeutic targeting of IRF4 for the treatment of multiple myeloma

-Lead Investigators: Dr Simon Willis (WEHI) & Professor Stephen Nutt (WEHI)
+Lead Investigators: Dr Simon Willis (WEHI) and Professor Stephen Nutt (WEHI)

 Collaborating Investigators: Dr Ashley Ng (WEHI); Professor Martin Scanlon (Monash University); Professor Hang Quach (St Vincent’s Hospital Melbourne; University of Melbourne)